EnergySystemsModellingLab/MUSE_2.0/docs/model_description.md

 ### Overview

 MUSE 2.0 is the successor to MUSE.
-The original MUSE framework is open-source software available on GitHub [here](https://github.com/EnergySystemsModellingLab/MUSE_OS), coded in Python.
+The original MUSE framework is open-source software [available on GitHub](https://github.com/EnergySystemsModellingLab/MUSE_OS), coded in Python.
 MUSE 2.0 is implemented following re-design of MUSE to address a range of legacy issues that are challenging to address via upgrades to the existing MUSE framework, and to implement the framework in the high-performance Rust language.